 • Implement energy conservation projects at recreation facilities.

-Jasper-Natron area: In the growing Jasper-Natron area of southeast Springfield, Willamalane is working with Springfield Public Schools on a new park that would also serve as a playground for a future school at the site.
-Construction is under way on a park that would include a basketball court; separate play areas for older and younger kids; a sandbox; a walking trail; picnic table; and more.
-The park is located east of Bob Straub Parkway and south of Quartz Avenue.
+Quartz Park - Willamalane is partnering with Springfield Public Schools on a new park located east of Bob Straub Parkway and south of Quartz Avenue that will also serve as a playground for a future school at the site.
+Construction is nearing completion on a basketball court, separate play areas for older and younger kids, a sandbox, play field and more.
+The new neighborhood park will open this fall.

-Splash! at Lively Park: Willamalane is planning to make energy conservation upgrades to the 26-year-old wave park this fall.
+Splash! at Lively Park - Willamalane will make energy conservation upgrades to the 26-year-old indoor water park this fall.
 A new boiler and other equipment will reduce energy bills and improve air quality.

 Willamalane is working with the nonprofit organization The Trust for Public Land on a variety of bond projects.
 TPL works throughout the United States to assist communities with efforts to conserve land for people as parks and natural areas.